mathybit/gpt-2/README.md

 This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.

 For basic information, see our [model card](./model_card.md).

+### Downloading the pre-trained models

+Use the `download_model.py` script to download the model weights.
+The available models are (named by their number of parameters):

+- 117M
+- 124M
+- 345M (does not fit on GPU with 4GB of VRAM)
+- 355M (does not fit on GPU with 4GB of VRAM)
+- 774M (fits on GPU with 6GB of VRAM)
+- 1558M (largest available, too large to fit on laptop GPU with 6GB of VRAM)

+I do not have a mirror available for these models, but as of Dec 20, 2021, the weights are still downloadable through the script.

 ### Some caveats